heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The little man discourses while hiding behind the armchair.
-"Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea."
+Ȣ. The little man discourses from behind the armchair.
+"In Islamic lore, Ashmedai was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
+The Talmudic tradition similarly holds that he was bound with chains, inscribed with the name of God."

 "Art thou Ashmedai?"